-EN 362:2004 / EN 12275:1998
+EN 362:2004 Connectors

 Metallic components used in fall protection equipment are subjected to a neutral salt-spray test intended to prove a minimum resistance to environmental corrosion (specifically rust).
 Products are held within a sealed chamber, which is filled with a salt-water mist, which can induce rust in unprotected metals.
-Products are subjected to either 24 or 48 hours exposure and examined for rusting and function afterward.
+Products are subjected to 48 hours exposure and examined for rusting and function afterward.